-To ensure transparency, a majority of librarians within a unit will meet at least annually with the unit head or supervisor(s) as a group to discuss workload allocations across the unit.
-All written assignments pertaining to professional practice and service for each unit within the University of Toronto library system will be made readily available for review at the request of any University of Toronto librarian, or of UTFA (2.14, WLPP).
+To ensure transparency, a majority of librarians within a unit will meet at least annually with the unit head or supervisor(s) as a group to plan, set priorities and discuss resulting workload allocations across the unit.
+All written assignments pertaining to professional practice and service for each unit within the University of Toronto library system will be made readily available for review at the request of any University of Toronto librarian, or of UTFA (2.17, WLPP).